Museums, Science & Technology Museum, Art Collection

 Objects can be stolen or maliciously damaged by individuals, or simply misplaced by museum personnel.

-We’ve installed mechanical and electronic locks on cabinets and compactors at many museums as a final line of defense against theft of valuable objects.
+Mechanical and electronic locks on cabinets and compactors serve as a final line of defense against the theft of valuable objects at many museums.
 Leveling up the security of your systems, smart locks with the ability to provide an audit trail can be installed to track who last accessed the cabinet in case of a missing object.

 Risk Mitigation Guide